HelmholtzAI-FZJ/2025-09-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 ## Terminologies

-- Before going further, we need to learn some terminology
+- Before going further, we need to learn some terminologies

 ---